turingschool-examples/self-care-center/README.md

 - Creating my first HTML and CSS files brought me a wonderful sense of accomplishment, representing a crucial milestone in my journey towards becoming a proficient software developer.

-- Connecting JavaScript and HTML to create the DOM marked a significant milestone in my progress as a developer, enhancing the functionality of the application.
+- Connecting JavaScript and HTML to create the DOM also marked a significant moment in my progress.
+I felt like this concept started to solidify as I worked on this project.

 Challenges:

-- One of the most significant challenges I faced during this project was conquering the initial obstacle of getting started, grappling with the "empty" page syndrome.
+- One of the most significant challenges I faced during this project was conquering the initial obstacle of getting started.
+Grappling with the "empty" page syndrome is always the first hurdle for me.

 - CSS proved to be a particularly challenging aspect for me.